leticiagcapovilla/mywikitest/Machine/Groups/CON/bsb.md

 <br>

 ## Hardware Overview
 The Hardware is basically four relays controlled by digital pinouts of the BeagleBone, triggered by a transistor configured as a switch.
-It is used with a SerialXXCON Board, and connects to it via its [CON:SPIxxCON|SPIXXCON](link) bus, where the BBB‘s four digital pins are available.
+It is used with a SerialXXCON Board, and connects to it via its [SPIXXCON](link) bus, where the BBB‘s four digital pins are available.
 The table below show where the outputs are connected at SPIXXCON bus as well as which BBB pinouts that controls them.

 <br>